xmonader/info_foundation/docs/blog/airbnb-for-internet-capacity.md

 ### Decentralization

-In 1989 the internet would change the world as we know it.
-The internet gave us all the power to share information in a decentralized way.
-On its turn, the blockchain now allows us to decentalize value, which could change the world even more.
+In 1989 the internet changed the world as we know it.
+The internet gave us the power to share information in a decentralized way.
+In turn, the blockchain now allows us to decentalize value, which could change the world further.

 Companies like Facebook, Google and Amazon made big business out of the internet.
 The “sharing economy” has been growing over the last 5-10 years.
-This thanks to the simplified information flow and well-developed technology, which:
+This is thanks to a more simplified information flow and well-developed technology, which:

-1. Allows much easier integration of independent players into the sharing economy.
+1. Enables a much easier integration of independent players into the sharing economy.
-2. Eliminates the need for extensive management and structure of a marketplace operator.
+2. Eliminates the need for extensive management and structure of a marketplace operators.

 We are at the dawn of a flat-structure economy.
 An economy where we need less managerial levels for the system to function in a good way.